ljw1004/csharpspec/csharp/basic-concepts.md

 static int Main(string[] args) {...}
 ```

 As shown, the entry point may optionally return an `int` value.
-This return value is used in application termination (§3.2).
+This return value is used in application termination ([Application termination](basic-concepts.md#application-termination)).

 The entry point may optionally have one formal parameter.
 The parameter may have any name, but the type of the parameter must be `string[]`.
 If the formal parameter is present, the execution environment creates and passes a `string[]` argument containing the command-line arguments that were specified when the application was started.
 The `string[]` argument is never null, but it may have a length of zero if no command-line arguments were specified.